 FEATURED RESOURCES View All

-Origin: Apex of the coracoids process of the scapula.
+Origin of Short Head: Apex of coracoid process of scapula.

 Origin of Long Head: Supraglenoid tubercle of scapula.